Preetdeep/gender-disparity-unpaid-care-work/README.md

-  title = {Analysis of Gender and Time Use Patterns Using India's Time Use Survey 2024}, author = {[Dr Preet Deep Singh]}, year = {2025}, note = {Research conducted under the guidance of Dr. Tanu Goel (ICRIER)}, url = {https://github.com/Preetdeep/gender-disparity-unpaid-care-work}
+  title = {Analysis of Gender and Time Use Patterns Using India's Time Use Survey 2024}, author = {[Dr Preet Deep Singh]}, year = {2025}, url = {https://github.com/Preetdeep/gender-disparity-unpaid-care-work}
 }
 ```

-**Please also acknowledge:** Dr. Tanu Goel (ICRIER) for research guidance and ICRIER for institutional support and data access.

 ---